SHA-256, or Secure Hash Algorithm 256, is a hashing algorithm used to convert text of any length into a fixed-size string of 256 bits (32 bytes).

 The SHA-3 family, formerly known as Keccak, consists of four cryptographic hash functions: SHA3-224, SHA3-256, SHA3-384, and SHA3-512, and two extendable-output functions (XOFs), called SHAKE128 and SHAKE256.
 Extendable-output functions are different from hash functions, but it’s possible to use them in similar ways.
 The SHA-3 design was selected from a worldwide public competition of 64 hashing algorithm submissions and first published in 2015.

-Bitcoin (BTC), Bitcoin Cash (BCH), and Bitcoin SV (BSV) are three well-known projects which use SHA-256.
+As you will see, the importance of SHA-256 algorithm in blockchain can't be understated.
+Bitcoin (BTC), Bitcoin Cash (BCH), and Bitcoin SV (BSV) are three well-known projects which use SHA-256 for data encryption on their respective networks.
 In this section, we’ll look at how each of these networks were started and the effectiveness of SHA-256 at maintaining network security.

 Despite these concerns, no major changes have been made regarding the network’s use of the SHA-256 algorithm.
 This is likely because a majority of people prioritize network security over ASIC resistance.
 51% attacks have never been an issue on the Bitcoin network.
 As of the time of writing, the cost of electricity alone for a one-hour attack would cost nearly $350,000.
 This figure does not include the amount of money that would be necessary to buy all of the hardware to launch such an attack.
 In reality, the cost of an hourly attack would be much, much higher.

-Some blockchain projects have used hard forks to create their own coins which attempt to improve upon the Bitcoin network’s original design.
+Some blockchain projects have used hard forks to create their own coins which attempt to improve upon the design of SHA-256 Bitcoin.
 Bitcoin Diamond (BCD), for example, launched in November 2017 when two prominent miners decided to leave the Bitcoin network.
 Bitcoin Diamond developers chose to switch from SHA-256 to the X13 hashing algorithm because of its improved ASIC resistance.

 Bitcoin Cash (BCH)